Phantom Stranger: Origin

 Another possible origin was hinted at in The Kingdom (the sequel to Kingdom Come) in which it was implied that Jonathan Kent, the future son of Superman and Wonder Woman, might grow up to be the Phantom Stranger.
 This also tied some of his abilities into the Hypertime concept, giving him the innate ability to enter alternate timelines and to exist in the spaces between them.
 The story ultimately revealed this to be a red herring.
 The character in question had been deliberately drawn in shadows to suggest that he was the Stranger, but when Wonder Woman finally saw his face, she said that she now realized he was not the Stranger they knew.

 His appearances in titles featuring Doctor Fate state that the Stranger was a servant of the Lords of Order during the Ninth Age of Magic (at least).
 This may be a later development unrelated to his actual origin.

 The one-shot Vertigo Visions: The Phantom Stranger (1993) written by Alisa Kwitney suggests another origin for the Stranger, drawing on Jewish Talmudic and Kabbalistic stories: that he was an angel who sinned by impregnating the demon Naamah; their child was the demon Asmodeus.
 The story does appear to be in continuity with Vertigo's Sandman series, but the continuity status of the Vertigo line relative to the mainline DC Comics Universe was unclear and inconsistent in this era.

-In Phantom Stranger (vol. 4) #0 (2012), the Phantom Stranger is Judas Iscariot.
+In the fourth volume of Phantom Stranger (2012), the Phantom Stranger is Judas Iscariot.
 He is judged by the Circle of Eternity, who are implied to be proxies for a higher power.
-The Stranger is condemned to walk the Earth forever as an agent of God.
-He wears a necklace made of the 30 pieces of silver which he took as payment for betraying Jesus.
+The Stranger is condemned to eternally walk Earth as an agent of God.
+He wears a necklace made of the thirty pieces of silver which he took as payment for betraying Jesus.
 When the Stranger facilitates the transformation of Jim Corrigan into the Spectre, one of the coins falls from the necklace and crumbles, bringing him one step closer to redemption.